 We don’t offer them.
 Why?
 Simple—they don't serve you.

-It’s easy to see why this scan won’t work for Matoli as-is—it’s too dark, we can’t see the model’s face and the dress and bouquet are all wrong.
+This first frame is what the Frontier SP3000 spits out without a color tech at the helm.
+It’s too dark, we can’t see the model’s face and the dress and bouquet are all wrong.

-Now, consider the second frame—this is the work of two expert color technicians adjusting Matoli’s scan by hand: once at time of scanning, and once after scanning during color check.
+Now, consider the second frame—this is the work of two expert color technicians adjusting Matoli’s scan by hand:

-If we’ve done our job right, by the time Matoli gets her scans, the time she has to spend editing should be minimal.
+If we’ve done our job right, when Matoli gets her scans, the time she has to spend editing should be minimal.
 You can see the few small tweaks she made in the third frame:

 As your film processing experts, we are driven to make your life as a film photographer better.
-And one way we do this is by delivering quality scans that save you precious time in post—time better spent doing what you love.
+And one way we do this is by delivering beautiful, consistent scans that save you time in post—time better spent doing what you love.